 There are mandarines with a deep color, with no or few seeds.
 Ohers have much paler orange skins, and many seeds.
 These pale mandarin oranges – often from the island of Chios – are the very best for making mandarin marmalade.
 They’re a little more sour, and they have tons of pits.
 No one minds, because their perfume is exceptional.
 These Chios mandarines are the most fragrant variety in Greece and are worth seeking out.

-Even if you can’t find this variety though, you will still have delicious results with whatever mandarines you have available locally.
+Even if you can’t find this variety though, you’ll still have delicious results with whatever mandarines you have available locally.
 Choose the most fragrant variety for the best mandarin jam.

 Tips for Success Making Mandarine Marmalade

 The preparation for mandarin jam is easier than the preparation for blood orange marmalade.
 As with the blood orange marmalade, we use the entire fruit – peel, pith, and flesh.
 The mandarine peels are more delicate than orange peels though, so they don’t need that overnight soak in cold water to soften.
 The thin peels are very easy to work with.
 For this recipe, we first peel the fruits, and then slice the peels into thin slivers.

 Then we cut up the mandarine segments – white pith and all.
 We carefully remove any pits and set them aside.
-They’re a bonus, as they help the marmalade to thicken.
+They’re a bonus, because they help the marmalade to thicken.

 What We Need for Mandarine Marmalade

 Mandarine orange marmalade is extremely economical to make.
 We just need a handful of mandarines, some granulated sugar, and some water, and possibly a drop of two of lemon juice to correct for sweetness.

 See here for some excellent safe home canning tips.